technomancy/atreus-firmware/readme.md

 key might not be reachable (due to bugs in layer functionality, etc) and you will have to initiate a manual reset as per above with the `RST` pin.

+Sometimes it can be tricky to get the timing right with the hard reset; it can take a few attempts when you are first uploading the firmware to a fresh board.

 ## Pinout

 This is the pinout for the PCB-based Atreus using an A-Star